railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Leads.rst

 * Using Open ERP's XML-RPC web-servces to connect to a form on your website.

-These different methods are described in the earlier CRM chapter.
+These different methods are described in the earlier CRM chapter, :ref:`ch-crm`.

 Organizing leads
 ----------------